 Hamstring tendonitis after TKR

 Lower hamstring tendonitis is seen after a total knee replacement (TKR).
 Generally, it is difficult to know whether pain after a TKR is due to a problem with the implant or another issue, such as infection or tendon swelling.
-Therefore, we suggest you see your surgeon before considering a tendon cause of pain after a TKR.
+Therefore, we suggest you see your surgeon before considering a tendon as the cause of pain after a TKR.

 Can I run with pes anserine bursitis?